If you’re like me then perhaps you’re looking for a method to add more greens into your diet. However, the taste of greens doesn’t appeal to you.

 Stevia is a plant-based product that doesn’t add calories.
 Moreover, it is sweeter than sugar.

 Honey is probably a better alternative because it has health benefits such as infection-fighting, cold relief and even preventing acid reflux.
-This article from medical news today provided a good summary.

 Both options are a better alternative to white sugar, which has been documented to cause a myriad of health problems especially diabetes.